Egidius Federle

-Egidius Federle (10 October 1810, Stühlingen - 21 March 1876, Freiburg im Breisgau) was a German landscape painter and illustrator.
+Egidius Federle (10 October 1810 – 21 March 1876) was a German landscape painter and illustrator.

 Life and work

+He was born in Stühlingen.
 From 1822 to 1823, he served an apprenticeship with the Swiss painter and publisher, Johann Ludwig Bleuler, in Schaffhausen, then finished his apprentice period in 1826 with Bleuler's brother-in-law, Johann Heinrich Uster (1774-1866), in Feuerthalen.
 After that, he lived with Bleuler and, in 1833, followed him, together with several other painters from Bleuler's school, to Schloss Laufen, above the Rheinfall.

 He continued to work for Bleuler's publishing company, specializing in the creation of vedute; contributing illustrations for numerous books.
 After Bleuler's death in 1850, he moved to Konstanz, where he lived until 1861, when he moved to Freiburg im Breisgau, where he worked as a landscape painter and art teacher.

 Among the notable publishing projects he participated in were: